 Canada has proven itself to be an incredibly beautiful and vibrant place to call home.
 The diverse landscape is matched only by that of those who inhabit the land.
-With its ten provinces and three territories, Canada offers an overwhelming number of cities and towns that welcome new Canadians into their communities.
+With its ten provinces and three territories, Canada offers an overwhelming number of cities and towns that welcome new residents into their communities.

-Have you decided that you want to live near Toronto to be close to all that the city has to offer, but you’d like to live within a smaller community?
+Have you decided that you want to live or work near Toronto to be close to all that the city has to offer, but you’d like to live within a smaller community?
 If your answer is "yes," here are five places you will want to consider in order to immigrate to Canada.

 Just a short twenty-minute drive to Toronto, Mississauga provides families with the space to grow and the ability to access the benefits of the big city.
 That being said, there is also a lot that you can see and do in Mississauga.
 There are a variety of shops to browse and restaurants to eat at, as you wander along the lake in Port Credit.
 If your family likes to bike, hike or run, there are many trails that will take you through the numerous city parks and woodlands.